ItsNiceCraft/ItsNiceCraft/README.md

 #### // recent stars

 - [mozilla/fx-private-relay](https://github.com/mozilla/fx-private-relay) - Keep your email safe from hackers and trackers.
-Make an email alias with 1 click, and keep your address to yourself. (today)
+Make an email alias with 1 click, and keep your address to yourself.
+(1 day ago)
-- [spacemeowx2/switch-lan-play](https://github.com/spacemeowx2/switch-lan-play) - Enjoy games with your friends as if you were on a LAN. (today)
+- [spacemeowx2/switch-lan-play](https://github.com/spacemeowx2/switch-lan-play) - Enjoy games with your friends as if you were on a LAN.
+(1 day ago)
 - [syncthing/syncthing-android](https://github.com/syncthing/syncthing-android) - Wrapper of syncthing for Android.
-(2 days ago)
+(3 days ago)
 - [Tichau/FileConverter](https://github.com/Tichau/FileConverter) - File Converter is a very simple tool which allows you to convert and compress one or several file(s) using the context menu in windows explorer.
-(3 days ago)
+(4 days ago)
 - [steveseguin/vdo.ninja](https://github.com/steveseguin/vdo.ninja) - VDO.Ninja is a powerful tool that lets you bring remote video feeds into OBS or other studio software via WebRTC.
-(3 days ago)
+(4 days ago)

 ## // metrics